 About recent work:

 My long-term project as an artist is to explore the nexus of landscape imagery, narrative, and ideas.
-Recently I found a collection of vivid descriptions of the California landscape written by Whitney Expedition botanist William Brewer between 1860-1864, and I am using these passages to explore description and visual translation, travel, and contemporary theme park simulacra.
-Using my own collection of thousands of snapshots of fake theme park landscape, taken on vacations, I am piecing together digital collages to match Brewer’s journal entries, producing improbable Romantic landscapes.
+Recently I found a collection of vivid descriptions of the California landscape written by Whitney Expedition botanist William Brewer between 1860-1864, and I am using these passages to explore visual translation and contemporary theme park simulacra.
+Using only my own collection of snapshots of fake theme park landscapes, and a little Photoshop, I am piecing together both digital and hand-cut collages to match Brewer’s journal entries, producing improbable Romantic landscapes.

 About Visitor Center:

 My recent work is a conceptual project which began with a simple exercise.
 I asked my geologist father to describe the formal attributes of his favorite rocks from his collection, which he has been amassing over his entire 40-year career.
 Then I made ceramic models based only on his descriptions, having no other specific knowledge of the originals.
 Once I had these ceramic “abstracted rocks”, I then asked my dad to guess which rock sample matched up with which ceramic piece, and got him to tell me basic stories about the places he found each original.
 I then made dioramas to re-create the scenes he described, and took photographs to document these simulations.

 The final presentation is a faux-museum, displaying the c-prints and ceramics alongside the language we used to create them, as well as watercolors made from the original rock samples my dad was thinking of, and infographic paintings elaborating on the ideas and conversations sparked by the process.

 My basic goals were to to examine what is gained and what is lost by describing and simulating personal stories, to dramatize one person’s experience collecting objects over a lifetime, and to emphasize a contrast between language and visual information, especially as it pertains to narrative.